Medway: Naval and military history

 On 25 November 1914 the battleship HMS Bulwark was moored at buoy number 17 at Kethole Reach on the River Medway.
 She was taking on coal from the airship base at Kingsnorth, on the Isle of Grain when an internal explosion (most likely the result of cordite charges stored alongside a boiler room bulkhead and failure to follow guidelines on the storage of shells) ripped the ship apart.
 In all, the explosion killed 745 men and 51 officers.
 Five of the 14 men who survived died later of their wounds, and almost all of the others were seriously wounded.
 There are mass and individual graves in Woodlands Cemetery in Gillingham for the Bulwark's dead, who were mostly drawn from the Portsmouth area.
 The explosion could be heard from up to 20 mi at Southend and Whitstable.
 In terms of loss of life it remains the second worst explosion in British history.

 Less than six months later there was a second explosion.
 This time it was the Princess Irene.
 She was a 1,500-passenger liner built at Dumbarton in 1914 for Canadian Pacific.
 Before she could leave Britain she was commandeered for war service and became HMS Princess Irene, and was used as a minelayer.
 After several trips she was back in the Medway for a refit when on the morning of 27 May 1915 a huge internal explosion tore through the vessel, shaking the ground for miles around and showering the surrounding villages with remains of bodies and debris.
-278 died, including 78 workers from nearby towns and villages.
+A total of 278 died, including 78 workers from nearby towns and villages.
 In one Sheerness street there were ten who died.
 A Court of Inquiry was held into the loss and evidence was given that priming of the mines was being carried out hurriedly and by untrained personnel.
 A faulty primer was blamed for the explosion.

 The British Army also established barracks here; and the Royal Engineers headquarters is in Gillingham.